-Often more than not – your commercial space will be equipped with sprinklers (hence the term “sprinklered”.
+Quite often – your commercial space is going to be equipped with sprinklers (hence the term “sprinklered”.

 There are 5 types of sprinkler systems:

-A Dry Pipe Sprinkler System is a fire-protection system which utilizes water as an extinguishing agent.
-The system piping from the Dry Pipe Valve to the fusible sprinklers is filled with pressurized air or nitrogen.
-An air check system is a small dry system that is directly connected to a wet pipe system.
-The air check system uses a dry valve and an air supply, but does not have a separate alarm.
+1. A Dry Pipe Sprinkler System is a fire-protection system that utilizes water as an extinguishing agent.
+The system piping from the Dry Pipe Valve to the fusible sprinklers is packed with pressurized air or nitrogen.
+An air check system is a small dry system that's directly connected to a wet pipe system.
+The aircheck system uses a dry valve and an air supply but doesn't have a separate alarm.
 The alarm is provided by the main alarm valve.

-A wet pipe sprinkler system is fixed fire protection using piping filled with pressurized water supplied from a dependable source.
-Closed heat sensitive automatic sprinklers spaced and located in accordance with recognized installation standards are used to detect a fire.
-Upon operation, the sprinklers distribute the water over a specific area to control or extinguish the fire.
-As the water flows through the system, an alarm is activated to indicate the system is operating.
+2. A Wet Pipe System is fixed fire protection using piping packed with pressurized water supplied from a dependable source.
+Closed heat sensitive automatic sprinklers spaced and located in conformity with recognized installation standards are utilized to detect a fire.
+Upon operation, the sprinklers distribute the water over an exact area to regulate or put out the fire.
+As the water flows through the system, an alarm is activated to show the system is working.
 Only those sprinklers immediately over or adjacent to the fire operate, minimizing water damage.

-A Deluge System is a fixed fire-protection system which totally floods an area with pressurized water through a system of piping and open nozzles or sprinklers.
-The system piping is empty until the deluge valve is activated by a hydraulic, pneumatic, electric or manual release system.
+3. A Deluge System is a fixed fire-protection system that floods a zone with pressurized water through a system of piping and open nozzles or sprinklers.
+The system piping is empty until the deluge valve is activated by a hydraulic, pneumatic, electric, or manual release system.

-The firecycle sprinkler system shall be of the open sprinkler head deluge design.
-The deluge system shall be designed to limit the damage, which may be caused by excessive water flow.
-The deluge system shall be completely automatic and be designed for on/off operation.
-The method of detection shall be fixed temperature, self-restoring heat detectors.
-The on/off operation shall cycle when heat detector senses heat regeneration, when detector cools and restores, system operation shall cease.
-Water flow shall be controlled through a 90° pattern or straight through pattern, spring aided flow control valve.
-Once system has operated, a strobe and alarm shall be activated at the control panel.
-The strobe and alarm will not deactivate until system is manually reset to normal operation.
+4. The Firecycle Sprinkler System is of the open sprinkler head deluge design.
+The deluge system is designed to limit the damage, which can be caused by excessive water flow.
+The deluge system is fully automatic and designed for on/off operation.
+The detection method is a fixed temperature, self-restoring heat detectors.
+The on/off operation cycles when the heat detector senses heat regeneration when detector cools and restores, system operation will stop.
+Water flow is controlled through a 90° pattern or straight-through pattern, spring aided flow control valve.
+Once the system has operated, a strobe and alarm will be activated at the instrument panel.
+The strobe and alarm won't deactivate until the system is manually reset to normal operation.

-ESFR sprinklers are designed to release 2-3 times the amount of water of conventional sprinkler heads and to emit larger droplets of water, which in turn have a greater momentum than droplets emitted from conventional heads.
-As a result more water and a greater share of the water reaches the fire allowing the flames to be extinguished.
+5. ESFR Sprinklers are designed to release 2-3 times the quantity of water of conventional sprinkler heads and to release larger droplets of water, which have greater force than droplets discharged from conventional heads.
+As a result, more water and a greater portion of the water reach the fire allowing the flames to be put out.